phuang1024/piano_video/docs/api-tutorial.rst

 making a link install.
 Piano Video will read from the path we give it instead of copying the file.

-To make a link install, first we need to uninstall the previous one.
+To make a link install, first we need to uninstall the previous installation.
 Type ``pv addons list`` and locate which add-on is the test one.

 .. image:: https://raw.githubusercontent.com/HuangPatrick16777216/piano_video/main/docs/images/addons.png